-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 A reminder that the obsession with true crime didn't start with Netflix or podcasts, evil-among-us stories have been fueling content—scripted and otherwise—for decades.
 Though the rebirth of the genre as high-brow, polished and award-winning is a little newer.

-And now the Ryan Murphy and Ian Brennan-created Dahmer—Monster: The Jeffrey Dahmer Story (in case there was any confusion as to what the show is about) starring Evan Peters has become one of Netflix's most-watched original series of all time, with 56 million households streaming the real-life American horror story.
+The Ryan Murphy and Ian Brennan-created DAHMER—Monster: The Jeffrey Dahmer Story (in case there was any confusion as to what the show is about) became one of Netflix's most-watched original series of all time and it's nominated for 13 Emmys, including Outstanding Limited or Anthology Series and Outstanding Lead Actor in a Limited or Anthology Series or Movie for star Evan Peters.
+The 36-year-old also won a Golden Globe (a whole year ago, because the since-resolved SAG-AFTRA and WGA strikes delayed the 2023 Emmys, now being handed out Jan.
+15) for his performance.

 Call it the height of morbid fascination.

 "The interest in true crime, I'm not so quick to say it's all very prurient and awful," Anne E. Schwartz, author of Monster: The True Story of the Jeffrey Dahmer Murders and the reporter who broke the story for the Milwaukee Journal in 1991, told E!
-News.
+News in a 2022 interview.
 "I think we're trying to figure out why."

-She attributed some of the enduring interest in Dahmer, as well as his nearly instant infamy after he was caught, to the fact that nothing about him—other than the very average "Sure, he was strange" impression of him—set off alarm bells.
+She attributed some of the enduring interest in Dahmer, as well as his nearly instant infamy after he was caught, to the fact that nothing about him set off alarm bells, while hindsight sees all.

 "There is nothing about his background," Schwartz said, "until we go back and really cherry-pick everything we can, that makes us go, 'Oh, here's the foreshadowing.'"